 - Rinse lentils and pick out any small stones or sticks

-- Add lentils, water, bay leaves, and garlic to the rice cooker
+- Add lentils, water, bay leaves, olive oil, and garlic to the rice cooker

 - Set rice cooker to Grain mode if you have it, or on High on close lid.